kevinhowbrook/wagtail-package-template/README.md

 ## Publishing to PYPI

-To package your app
+To package your app for pypi you will need twine:

-You will need twine
 ```
 pip install twine
 ```
-Then run the following
+Then run the following:

 ```
 python setup.py sdist bdist_wheel
 ```

-You should now have a dist/ directory
+You should now have a dist/ directory:

 ```
 twine check dist/*